Types of Data Processing With Examples

 Suppose there are 1000 students in a college.
 The college has to maintain a huge volume of students data.
-If we want to know the students who have not submitted their fee, we will have to search the forms of all students in manual data processing.
+If we want to know the students who have not submitted their fees, we will have to search the forms of all students in the manual data processing.
 It will take so much.
 But if we use electronic data processing, the same task will be done in a few seconds.

 - It is more efficient.